lucas-mv/portfolio/index.md

 ## Lucas Moura Veloso

 Welcome to my portfolio page!
-This is where I keep track of my favourite personal projects that are open to everybody to use!
+This is where I keep track of my favourite personal projects that are open for everybody to use!

 ### Markdown flow
 >🌐 https://lucas-mv.github.io/markdown-flow/